puppetlabs/bolt/pre-docs/writing_plans.md

 ### Failing plans

-If `file_upload`, `run_command`, `run_script`, or `run_task` are called without the `_catch_errors` option and they fail on any nodes, the plan itself will fail.
+If `upload_file`, `run_command`, `run_script`, or `run_task` are called without the `_catch_errors` option and they fail on any nodes, the plan itself will fail.
 To fail a plan directly call the `fail_plan` function.
 Create a new error with a message and include the kind, details, or issue code, or pass an existing error to it.

 ```
 fail_plan('The plan is failing', 'mymodules/pear-shaped', {'failednodes' => $result.error_set.names})